Claude Monet and Impressionism

 Many visitors to Paris will seek out Monet’s masterpieces as they tour some of the city’s beautiful art museums, without realizing that Monet’s gardens, arguably his greatest source of inspiration, are located just an hour outside of Paris in Giverny, Normandy.

-For this reason, we recommend a special two-part tour which will allow you to take in Monet’s stunning works of art at some of the most iconic places in Paris, and then bring you back to where it all began: his house and gardens in Giverny, where he and his second wife Alice raised their eight children together, and where he produced many of his most recognizable masterpieces.
+For this reason, we recommend a special self-drive tour including Paris & Giverny which will allow you to take in Monet’s stunning works of art at some of the most iconic places in Paris, and then bring you back to where it all began: his house and gardens in Giverny, where he and his second wife Alice raised their eight children together, and where he produced many of his most recognizable masterpieces.

 Where to find Claude Monet’s art in Paris